giellalt/lang-olo/olo.md

 ### Multichar symbols

+* **+Ex/A** - This tag is not added in lexc.
+The POS tag before derivation is converted into this tag when compiling FST for disambiguation.
 * **+Ex/N** - This tag is not added in lexc.
 The POS tag before derivation is converted into this tag when compiling FST for disambiguation.
-* **+Ex/A** - This tag is not added in lexc.
+* **+Ex/Num** - This tag is not added in lexc.
 The POS tag before derivation is converted into this tag when compiling FST for disambiguation.
 * **+Ex/V** - This tag is not added in lexc.
 The POS tag before derivation is converted into this tag when compiling FST for disambiguation.

 The morphological analyses of wordforms of Livvi are presented